Pounamu: Modern use

 Jewellery and other decorative items made from gold and pounamu were particularly fashionable in New Zealand in the Victorian and Edwardian years in the late 19th and early 20th century.
 It continues to be popular among New Zealanders and is often given as gifts.
-In 2011, the New Zealand Prime Minister John Key presented the President of the United States Barack Obama a wahaika (a type of Māori weapon) created from pounamu carved by New Zealand artist Aden Hoglund.
+In 2011, the New Zealand Prime Minister John Key presented the President of the United States, Barack Obama with a wahaika (a type of Māori weapon) created from pounamu carved by New Zealand artist Aden Hoglund.

 An exhibition curated by Te Papa in 2007 called Kura Pounamu showcased 200 pounamu items from their collections and linked New Zealand and China through both the geographical location of nephrite and also the high level of artistry achieved in ancient China and then thousands of years later amongst Māori.
 The exhibition marked 40 years of diplomatic relations between countries when it toured to five venues in China in 2013.

 In the 2016 animated movie Moana the central premise is to return the stolen heart of Te Fiti which is manifest in a pounamu stone amulet.

 Fossicking for Pounamu is a cultural activity in New Zealand and allowed on designated areas of the West Coast of the South Island (Te Tai o Poutini) and is limited to what can be carried unaided; fossicking elsewhere in the Kāi Tahu tribal area is illegal, while nephrite jade can be sourced legally and freely from Marlborough and Nelson.
 In 2009 David Anthony Saxton and his son Morgan David Saxton were sentenced to two and a half years imprisonment for stealing greenstone, with a helicopter, from the southern West Coast.